cstBipBop/MGSV-Lang-Dictionary-Project/README.md

-# MGSV Lang Dictionary Project
+# MGSV-Lang-Dictionary-Project
 A project to resolve MGSV:TPP's and MGO3's entry keys in .lng and .lng2 game files.

-.lng and .lng2 files can be decompiled into .xml files by LangTool.exe (FoxTranslationTools) with the option of diciphering entry keys to create usable LangIds via entries in lang_dictionary.txt.
+.lng and .lng2 files can be decompiled into .xml files by LangTool.exe (FoxTranslationTools) with the option of diciphering entry keys to create usable LangIds through entries in lang_dictionary.txt.
 The project started from Tex's .lua file scrapes and grew from there through brute-force and dictionary attack methods of generating lang_dictionary entries via lua script.

 Entry keys can be resolved to multiple LangIds, though the "correct" entries are preferable over the "technically correct" ones.